CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 12 Hands-On Blending Activities

 These activities are designed for K1 and K2 children in Singapore.
 They require minimal materials and can be done in 5 to 10 minutes as part of your daily after-school routine.
+Pick one or two that suit your child's temperament — some kids love the physical ones, others do better with games.

 Activity 1: Sound Boxes